Preseason scouting will give you a good idea of where the deer will be on opening day. But what about after that?

 Hotspots: When winter gets serious, snow depths are lower and ambient temperatures higher on south-facing slopes, making them preferred bedding areas.
 Look for low-growing browse nearby.
 Likewise, low swamps and marshes provide relief from frigid winds.
 Also focus on young clear-cuts and grainfields because winter deer will build their existence around these food sources.
 The closer the grub is to bedding cover, the better.

 Hunt Plan: Watch the Weather Channel on a daily basis, and be sure to get into the woods ahead of any approaching storms or fronts.
-And hunt in the afternoon, as your chances of beating a buck back to his bed at this time of year are slim.
+Set up on the hottest winter food sources, especially near good bedding and security cover, and hunt in the afternoon, as your chances of beating a buck back to his bed at this time of year are slim.

 Most important, don’t trust your memory.
 Jot down your hotspots, hunting plans, likely stand sites, wind direction, and more in a notebook.
 Keep it handy and you’ll stay one step ahead of the deer-all season long.